 As an observational study that utilized administrative claims data, this analysis is subject to inherent limitations, including selection bias.
 Members who enrolled are likely different from those who did not enroll, which is unavoidable in retrospective studies of voluntary programs.
 To address this limitation, members were propensity score matched in the analysis, which is a valid approach to control for measured confounders, including insulin dependence, to compare members whose disease state has or has not advanced to the point of requiring insulin therapy.
 When adjusting for covariates in an outcome model to control for residual imbalance between the groups, the outcome model needs to be correctly specified.
 To address this concern, we flexibly modeled covariate functional forms and conducted sensitivity analyses for covariates included in the outcome model.
 Because this study was reliant on administrative claims data alone, comparisons between clinically reported and laboratory values of enrolled vs unenrolled members could not be made.
 Additionally, identifying those with diabetes could be done only by using ICD-9 and ICD-10 codes (see eAppendix) or by identifying individuals taking 1 or more glucose-lowering medications.

-By creating behavioral activation with a contingent financial incentive and promoting ongoing participant-provider interactions, the DCR program reported here reduced rates of gaps in care, high-cost health care utilization, and total medical costs from the perspective of health plans and self-insured employers.
-Consequently, a business case exists for health plans to promote patient engagement through use of contingent incentives, with the goal of leading to better health outcomes and lower plan costs.
+By creating behavioral activation with a contingent financial incentive and promoting ongoing participant-provider interactions, the DCR program reported here reduced rates of gaps in care and high-cost health care utilization from the perspective of health plans and self-insured employers.
+Consequently, a business case exists for health plans to promote patient engagement through use of contingent incentives, with the goal of leading to better health outcomes and lower rates of hospitalizations.

 Author Affiliations: Abacus Health Solutions (DKA, EWA, JPW, QZ, MJF), Cranston, RI; Digital Behavioral Health and Informatics Research Program, Department of Psychiatry, Brigham & Women’s Hospital (DKA), Boston, MA; Harvard Medical School (DKA, SNM), Boston, MA; College of Pharmacy, University of Rhode Island (DKA, ALB, KKS, RJR), Kingston, RI; Joslin Diabetes Center (SNM), Boston, MA.